-Cash provided by operating activities was \$27.4 million compared to \$22.3 million for the same period in the prior year:
+Cash provided by operating activities was \$38.0 million compared to \$27.4 million for the same period in the prior year:

-- Cash provided by operating activities in the current year was positively impacted by the significant reduction in transaction and restructuring related expenditures compared to the prior year in addition to the completion of the amortization of certain deferred amounts received under the Company's supply agreement with its primary drug supplier, resulting in incremental cash receipts following the completion of the amortization.
+- Cash provided by operating activities in the current year was positively impacted by the completion of the amortization of certain deferred amounts received under the Company's supply agreement with its primary drug wholesaler, resulting in incremental cash receipts following the completion of the amortization, improved supply terms as a result of the amendment to the existing agreement with the Company's principal pharmaceutical wholesaler effective April 1, 2024, and the timing of certain working capital receipts and payments.

-- Cash provided by operating activities in the prior year was positively impacted by the incremental cash flows from operations generated by the acquisitions completed during the year ended December 31, 2021; partially offset by the timing of certain working capital payments and transaction and restructuring related expenditures.
+- Cash provided by operating activities in the prior year was positively impacted by the significant reduction in transaction and restructuring related expenditures compared to the same period in the prior year; partially offset by the timing of certain working capital payments.